-Responding to Students' Comments
+4. Responding to Students' Comments

-Frequently so much attention is focused on the methods used and on the distribution and collection of data that the final and most important stage of the student evaluation process is often neglected.
+Frequently so much attention is focused on the methods used and on the distribution and collection of data that the final and most important stage is often neglected.
 Development is only possible when steps are taken to analyse students' comments and incorporate their suggestions into applied strategies for change (Edström, 2008).